 We understand we operate a valuable service in our community and we take that responsibility very seriously.
 That is why the health and safety of our children and staff is of the utmost importance to us.

 Please visit our FAQ page.
 We will make regular updates as new information becomes available.

 Our Health and Safety Practices

-- Limited Classroom Access: To curb the spread of germs and control group size, we are having parents and family members remain in common areas of the center only.
+- Limited Classroom Access: To curb the spread of germs and control group size, we are often having parents and family members remain in common areas of the center only.

 - Wellness Checks: Regular wellness checks are being conducted throughout the day.
 The parents of unwell children are notified immediately, to help stop the spread of illness.